 57 colleges and universities surround Batavia with more than 300,000 students enrolled.
 Six world class university centers serve our region including Rochester Institute of Technology, University at Buffalo, University of Rochester, Cornell University, Syracuse University, and Alfred University.
-Four AAU Member University Centers are in the region.
+Four AAU (Association of American Universities) Member University Centers are in the region.